Wackelzahn/RPI_VenusOS_Carrier/README.md

 <br>

 > [!WARNING]
-> All files provided in this Repositorie were tested to work with the RpiVenusCarrier (Testversion).
+> All files provided in this Repositorie were tested to work with the RpiVenusCarrier HW revision 5.4.
-> The files may not work on other HW environments.
+> The setup process may not work on other HW environments.
 <br>

 ## Configuration